mikeroyal/Linux-Guide/README.md

   <br />
 </p>

+## Getting Started NixOS

-NixOS](https://nixos.org/) is a Linux distribution built on top of the [Nix package manager](https://nixos.wiki/wiki/Nix).
+[NixOS](https://nixos.org/) is a Linux distribution built on top of the [Nix package manager](https://nixos.wiki/wiki/Nix).
 It has tools dedicated to DevOps and deployment tasks.

 [Nix Tour](https://nixcloud.io/tour/) is an interactive tour that uses the actual package manager to learn you the language by example, in the browser